 Investing in long-term cetacean research is time and energy consuming.
 Also, it is necessary to count on a robust budget and/or supporters who and which may provide books, equipments and financial aid.
 Since 1995 we have been receiving the support of great partners that were extremely important to reach several results.
+Our team has been rejecting to receive support from corporations which have no compromise with the climate change crisis.
+In a few occasions we worked hard to charge national pollutant corporations, but it was not enough as in Brazil they then to dictate the steps the federal government shound take.
+Since 2018 the Brazilian government has no compromise with environmental protection.

 From 2004 to 2007 we had an unforgettable experience with the Earthwatch Institute (EWI).
 In four years, 101 volunteers from all over the world came to Brazil to help us in cetacean research and conservation efforts.
 We conducted 14 awesome expeditions to the Cananeia estuary.
 The EWI not only brought us more and more hands to share the responsibility of protecting cetaceans, but also gave us the possibility of accessing recent technology to conduct our research.
 We are proud to be chosen and to had a fantastic partner as the EWI.